 - Build a Sources and Uses schedule within a model

-- Incorporate all fees incurred with the transaction
+- Incorporate all transaction fees

 - Recapitalize a company’s balance sheet